Nevermoor: The Trials of Morrigan Crow by Jessica Townsend – a great fantasy for all who are young at heart

 Morrigan’s journey from being an unloved child into a magical world has already drawn comparisons with the boy wizard Harry Potter.
 This is certainly a great book for fans of Harry Potter.
 But don’t worry, Nevermoor: The Trials of Morrigan Crow has plenty of original characters, ideas and novel twists and turns to keep the reader guessing.
 Cursed or not, (you will have to read the book to find out), Morrigan has won our hearts.
 This is a great book for children and also for any older readers who enjoy magical fantasy and are young at heart.

-We are already looking forward to the next instalment of Morrigan’s Wundrous adventures, due October 2018.
+We are already looking forward to the next installment of Morrigan’s Wundrous adventures.
+Wundersmith: The Calling of Morrigan Crow is due out in October 2018 and available for pre-order:Waterstones – signed edition Amazon.com Amazon.co.uk

 What do you think?